top of page

 My Name is John Toguville, and I am running for Re-Election for the Executive Council.

-I have been a member of the Council for the past 12 years; I believe the Knowledge and Experience that I have gained over the years has helped and will continue to aid the Council in Achieving Future goals of our Members.
+I have been a member of the Council for the past 15 years; I believe the Knowledge and Experience that I have gained over the years has helped and will continue to aid the Council in Achieving Future goals of our Members.

 Our Industry has changed and is changing every day.
 Since the pandemic selling tickets to consumers has changed at the request of Management and Theater Owners.
-They used the pandemic as an excuse to Implement their policies and programs, with these policies we will see and have seen a shrinkage in held reservations and a high increase in Mobile tickets which in some cases caused a reduction in Box office staff shrinking our footprint in the business.
+They used the pandemic as an excuse to Implement their policies and programs; with these policies we will see and have seen a shrinkage in held reservations and a high increase in Digital tickets which in some cases caused a reduction in Box office staff shrinking our footprint in the business.
 We must fight to keep our work and jobs.

 We must show Management and Theater Owners every day that we have always been a vital part of this Industry and will continue to be and that we are willing and able to adjust to new ways of doing our work if given the chance to.